Gums in Sausage Manufacturing

 • Carrageenan with starch.

 Adding modified starch and gum to food produces a similar effect.
-However, modified starch is less expensive than a gum.
+However, modified starch is less expensive than gum.
 Adding starch to ground meat is a universally accepted method.
-On the other hand 1 part of gum will produce a similar effect as 10 parts of starch, so the result balances out.
-Using gum is more crucial in fine products like yoghurt or pie filling where the change in flavor and mouthfeel is easy to notice.
+On the other hand, 1 part of gum will produce a similar effect as 10 parts of starch, so the result balances out.
+Using gum is more crucial in fine products like yogurt or pie filling, where the change in flavor and mouthfeel is easy to notice.

 Available from Amazon